-Lead Independent Director (Non-Executive)
+LOH YU JUN Lead Independent Director (Non-Executive)

-Mr Low Siew Sie Bob is the Lead Independent Director of the Company.
-He was first appointed as a Director on 18 February 2011 and last re-elected on 21 April 2023.
-Mr Low also serves as chairman of the Audit Committee and a member of the Remuneration Committee.
+Mr Loh Yu Jun is the Lead Independent Director of the Company.
+He was first appointed to the Board on 28 August 2023 and was re-elected on 29 April 2024.
+Mr Loh also serves as chairman of the Audit Committee, and a member of the Nominating Committee and the Remuneration Committee.